mathze/gh-playground/.github/pull_request_template.md

----
-name: Create a PR
-about: Use this template if your work is done, and you want it to get reviewed.
----

 Dear *author* please check the below `commitment checklist`.
 Don't worry if you cannot put a mark on each, just note in a comment why.

-Dear *reviewer(s)* same to you😀 If anything can't be resolved, take in another reviewer.
+Dear *reviewer(s)* same applies to you😀 If something cannot be resolved, don't hesitate to consult another reviewer.

 Commitment checklist
 * [ ] The PR is complete (no missing files, incomplete stuff)